What is music?

 All students taking solo performance modules will receive fully-paid tuition with one of our experienced instrumental and vocal teachers.
 The allocations are generous: in the first year, 14 hours across the year; in the second year, 18 hours across the year; in the third year, 20 hours across the year.
 Additionally, for each assessed recital performance students will receive two hours practice with an approved accompanist.

 Class time is supplemented by the huge range of performance activities taking place in the department.
 Over 20 student ensembles are based in the department, and these provide opportunities not only for performing, but also for conducting and for ensemble management – the latter developing invaluable employability skills.

 The department is housed in modern purpose-built accommodation overlooking the boating lake on University Park Campus.
-Specialist music facilities include an on-site music library (including listening booths, a large collection of sound recordings and a video and DVD archive), a computer laboratory and a recording studio, teaching and practice rooms, a lecture theatre, an orchestral-size Rehearsal Hall, and the Djanogly Recital Hall, where professional and student concerts are presented throughout the year.
+Specialist music facilities include an on-site music library (including listening booths, a large collection of sound recordings and a video and DVD archive), a computer laboratory, an iMac suite and a recording studio, teaching and practice rooms, a lecture theatre, an orchestral-size Rehearsal Hall, and the Djanogly Recital Hall, where professional and student concerts are presented throughout the year.
 The department owns a varied collection of orchestral and early instruments.
-Group coaching and/or tuition is available on some of these instruments.

 We offer opportunities to study abroad in Australia, Canada, China, Ireland, Japan, Korea, Mexico, New Zealand, Singapore, Sweden and the United States.